yehia67/documentation/node-software/0.1/goshimmer/how-to-guides/run-the-node.md

 If you don't have any accepted neighbors, make sure that you've forwarded your `autopeering` TCP/UDP port (14626) to your device.
 :::

-## Run the node on your local device
+## Build a node from source

-When you run a node on your local device, you need to make sure that it has the dependencies such as GCC, and the Go programming language.
+When you build the node from the source code, you need to make sure that you have the dependencies in the prerequisites such as GCC, and the Go programming language.

 ### Prerequisites